nish700/ga-learner-dsmp-repo/MahindraFC-Case-Study/readme.md

 customer took and what kind of material was used to service, Labor information and the cost for the service, Plant and plant name where the customer took the service.

+Objective

+Geolocation Based Customer Analysis:

+The idea is to explore how various factors like car make & model, time and type of service etc. vary with location.
+Since the servicing industry is local in nature, this kind of an analysis could possibly render some really interesting business insights.

+Market Segmentation:

+Market segmentation is the process of dividing a market of potential customers into internally homogeneous and mutually heterogeneous groups or segments, based on different characteristics captured in the data.
+Groups created through such a segmentation exercise many times reveal behavioral patterns which are different from generally accepted segments by the business.
+The exercise is broadly known as “clustering” and is aimed at finding the consumers who will respond similarly to various stimuli by detecting underlying behavior patterns .